roshanrn/roshanrn.github.io/_pages/about.md

 Prior to joining Samsung, I completed my Masters in Mathematics and Bachelors in Electrical and Electronics Engineering from [BITS Pilani, Goa](https://www.bits-pilani.ac.in/goa/).
 During my time there I worked on the research areas of Mathematical Modelling and Disease Dynamics (stability analysis) under the guidance of [Prof. Amit Setia](https://scholar.google.com/citationsuser=Wt02vywAAAAJ&hl=en&oi=sra).

-I enjoy teaching (and mentoring) and I strongly believe in free access to information, especially in an academic setting.
-Given this belief I share academic knowledge from my experiences thus far in the field of Mathematics (when time permits) on my [Youtube Channel](https://www.youtube.com/@nairsrealm4749).
-In the coming years, I hope to spend more time on this mission of teaching and democratizing academic information to help students (and other professionals) from less priviledged backgrounds.
+I enjoy teaching and I strongly believe in free access to information, especially in an academic setting.
+Given this belief I share academic knowledge (when time permits) from my experiences thus far in the field of Mathematics  on my [Youtube Channel](https://www.youtube.com/@nairsrealm4749).
+In the coming years, I hope to spend more time on teaching.

 In my free time I like to play chess, watch football, read (mostly fiction) and indulge in art and writing as well.
 I also enjoy talking long walks and listening to music.